gift-surg/MRImultiAtlasForNeonatalRabbitBrain/README.md

 [Repository][this_repository] with the Python code for the benchmarking and validation of the Neonatal Rabbit brain Multi-Atlas proposed in the [Neuroimage paper][paperlink].
 Dataset can be found [here][multiatlasonzenodo].
-To use the multi-atlas for the automatic segmentation of a new dataset, consider in particular [SPOT-A-NeonatalRabbit][spotaneonatalrabbit].
+To use the multi-atlas for the automatic segmentation of a new dataset please consider the repository [SPOT-A-NeonatalRabbit][spotaneonatalrabbit].

 ## How to use